dokku/dokku/docs/processes/scheduled-cron-tasks.md

     - A `MAILTO` value can be set via the `cron:set` command.
     - A `MAILFROM` value can be set via the `cron:set` command.
 - Each scheduled task is executed within a one-off `run` container, and thus inherit any docker-options specified for `run` containers.
 Resources are never shared between scheduled tasks.
-- Scheduled cron tasks are supported on a per-scheduler basis, and are currently only implemented by the `docker-local` scheduler.
+- Scheduled cron tasks are supported on a per-scheduler basis.
+Schedulers that use the host crontab - such as `docker-local` - have their `app.json` cron tasks written to the `dokku` user crontab, while schedulers that manage their own cron backend - such as `k3s` - schedule them natively.
-- Tasks for _all_ apps managed by the `docker-local` scheduler are written to a single crontab file owned by the `dokku` user.
+- Tasks for _all_ apps managed by a host-crontab scheduler such as `docker-local` are written to a single crontab file owned by the `dokku` user.
 The `dokku` user's crontab should be considered reserved for this purpose.
 - The `command` is tokenized and exec'd directly inside the container.
 Shell features such as `;`, `&&`, `|`, and `>` are _not_ interpreted.
 Commands that contain a bare shell operator are rejected when `app.json` is validated at deploy time, so a malformed cron command will fail the deploy rather than silently fail to run.
 If shell semantics are required, wrap the command explicitly, for example `"sh -c 'do-thing > /var/log/x.log'"`.